 Answer: This is a good question, and the answers are manifold, as below.

-Pure Land is the perfect physical embodiment of the Middle Path, as manifested from Amituofo’s boundless merits.
+The Pure Land is the perfect physical embodiment of the Middle Path (中道), as manifested from Āmítuófó’s boundless meritorious virtues.
 Here, the Middle Path does not wrongly refer to a balance of push factors to enlightenment versus pull factors away from enlightenment – because there would be no advantage this way.
-Pure Land’s Middle Path refers to its environment not spurring slackness in Dharma practice, while not forcing beings to practise, while all the physical elements in Pure Land speak of the Dharma in spiritually pleasing (not sensually indulgent) ways to urge continual practice.
-Pure Land’s environment does not create any unnecessary friction against spiritual practice, while it provides the best ‘lubrication’ for advancing on the expressway of expedited practice without any jams.
+The Pure Land’s Middle Path refers to its environment not spurring slackness in Dharma practice, while not forcing beings to practise, with all physical elements in the Pure Land expressing the Dharma in spiritually pleasing (and not sensually indulgent) ways to urge continual practice.
+Its environment does not create any unnecessary friction against spiritual practice, while it provides the best ‘lubrication’ for advancing on the expressway of expedited practice, without any jams.

 The two chief requisites for Buddhahood are perfect merits (from cultivation of compassion) and wisdom.
-In Pure Land, one can have access to Buddhas of all directions, while having Pure Land as the home base.
-This is a very precious advantage because one would be able to make offerings to countless Buddhas in person, thus swiftly accumulating much merits, and learn from them in person too, thus swiftly accumulating much wisdom – all as swift as possible!
+In the Pure Land, all can have access to Buddhas of all directions, while having the Pure Land as the home ‘base’.
+This is a very precious advantage because one will be able to make offerings to countless Buddhas in person, thus swiftly accumulating much merits, and learn from them in person too, thus swiftly accumulating much wisdom – all as swift as possible!